 If you are interested in advanced trading options, such as setting limits, you’ll need to apply for advanced verification.
 This process requires extra information and takes longer, often about a day.

 After you set up an account, you need to fund it with Fiat Currency.
 NDAX offers several methods for funding, including electronic fund transfers through Interac.
 It’s a Canadian system that makes quick e-transactions to pay bills or other payments.
-Funding through direct wire transfer or credit card is also available.
+Funding through direct wire transfer, bank transfer, debit card, or credit card is also available once you link your bank account.

 After you fund your account, you’re ready to start buying and selling cryptocurrencies, but you might want to customize your desktop first.
 Changing the style of the pricing display or history is as simple as scrolling through options from a drop-down menu.